solidusio-contrib/solidus_graphql_api-deprecated/README.md

 expect(response_hash).to eq(result_hash)
 ```

 For helper types and classes which are not directly accessible from the outside (such as type `Domain`), it is not necessary to make GraphQL calls but classes themselves can be tested.

-Please see the spec files for examples.
+Please see the spec files for more examples.
+Good places to check first are the specs for `Product`, `primaryDomain`, `MailingAddress` and `CreditCard` as they each use a different method to carry out the tests.

 ### Test Suite